Mt122606/Mt122606/README.md

 - 👋 Hi, I’m Mischa Hermes@Mt122606
 - 👀 I’m interested in procurement, sourcing, analytics, business development, projects, etc.
 - 🌱 I’m always learning!
-- 💞️ I’m looking to collaborate on information of any kind(the bigger the better).
+- 💞️ I’m looking to collaborate on information and enjoy porchurment and logistics.
 - 🔎 I'm found to be efficient, solution oriented, and fact driven to be lean.

   I have experience in :